Canadian foods you must try

 Ketchup and all Dressed Potato Chips

-Americans claim their Vermont maple syrup is the best but we Canadians know better Canadian maple syrup is the world’s best.
+A true Canadian classic and a pure Canadian traditional dish.
+Americans claim their Vermont maple syrup is the best but we Canadians know better that Canadian maple syrup is the world’s best.

 We love it in cakes, cookies and candy, but best of all in early spring we head to the nearest sugar shack at Maple syrup time and pour fresh syrup onto packed snow and tuck into our maple taffy.